 - 6 points

-- This is the first-year clinical practice unit in Prosthodontics in the Doctor of Clinical Dentistry course.
+- This is the first part of the first-year clinical practice unit in Prosthodontics in the Doctor of Clinical Dentistry course.
 Parts 1 and 2 must be completed to fulfil the requirements of the unit.
-The unit involves the comprehensive examination, diagnosis and management of patients that have been referred to the OHCWA Specialist Prosthodontic Clinic.
+It involves the comprehensive examination, diagnosis and management of patients that have been referred to the OHCWA Specialist Prosthodontics Clinic.
 Students are supervised during clinical sessions by specialist prosthodontists.
-On average, five half-day sessions per week are devoted to the Prosthodontic Clinic over the three years of the course.
-Trainees are required to maintain a logbook, summarising all patients treated.
-Content covered is specialist prosthodontics in clinical practice and is delivered through pre-clinical laboratory work, workshops, presentations of case reports and clinical treatment of patients while under the supervision of specialist prosthodontists.
+On average, five half-day sessions per week are devoted to the prosthodontic clinic over the three years of the course.
+Students are required to maintain a logbook, summarising all patients treated during their training.
+This logbook is assessed throughout the unit and at the end of the third year of the course by the external examiner(s).
+The content will introduce all aspects of specialist prosthodontic clinical practice including oral rehabilitation with fixed, removable and implant prosthodontics.
+Students will learn through clinical management of patients while being supervised by specialist prosthodontists, together with pre-clinical exercises, laboratory work, workshops, and student case presentations.

-- Students are able to (1) establish a correct diagnosis and formulate proper treatment planning for restoring oral functions and communicate it to the patient; (2) provide appropriate clinical treatment for restoring the oral functions and maintaining oral health; (3) display professional behaviour in the educational and clinical settings,; (4) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (5) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (6) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.
+- Students are able to (1) analyse how to establish a correct diagnosis and formulate proper treatment planning for restoring oral functions and communicate it to the patient; (2) perform appropriate clinical treatment for restoring the oral functions and maintaining oral health for patients with prosthodontic needs; (3) classify patients with disorders of the temporomandibular joint in the context of prosthodontic rehabilitation; (4) classify patients with orofacial pain in the context of prosthodontic rehabilitation; (5) classify the status of a patients' dental occlusion and the presence of occlusal dysfunction in the context of prosthodontic rehabilitation; (6) develop professional behaviour in the educational and clinical settings; (7) analyse challenges to professionalism and reflect on professional behaviours in the clinical setting; (8) analyse critical and insightful self-reflection of their own personal values, well-being, personal difficulties and professional performance; and (9) analyse professionalism challenges and respond with insightful self-reflection by implementing effective management strategies.

-- Indicative assessments in this unit are as follows: (1) clinical logbook; (2) case presentation (Failed component); (3) clinical assessment (ongoing) (Failed component); and (4) professional behaviour assessment (failed component).
+- Indicative assessments in this unit are as follows: (1) pre clinical assessment; (2) case presentations; (3) ongoing clinical assessment; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case presentation (Failed component), clinical assessment (ongoing) (Failed component), and professional behaviour assessment (failed component) components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the pre clinical assessment, case presentations, ongoing clinical assessment, and professional behaviour assessment components.

 - Unit Coordinator(s)